 While in country for our personal adoption, I became aware of my limited view of orphan justice.
 Meeting these precious institutionalized children, I began to dream about what it would look like if we could turn the country we were in upside down in their structure and beliefs and help equip and encourage interested families to keep their babies with special needs in the first place.
 I stumbled across the cutest Instagram feed of a little boy #hotmessMoses at Abide Family Center, and I realized I had found someone who shared a similar dream but for Uganda.
 And the best part was she was actually living it out!
 I am excited to have the opportunity to share my interview with Kelsey and spread the word about her heart and work for at risk children and families.

-The Abide Family Center located in Bugembe, Jinja, Uganda opened its doors in June 2013 with the goal to reduce the number of children living in orphanages in Uganda and empower families to stay together.
-Beyond keeping families together, the staff, comprising local Ugandans and expats, works together to help families move from surviving to thriving—equipping them with resources to develop the means and lifestyle to provide for their families and parent their children well.
+The Abide Family Center located in Bugembe, Jinja, Uganda, opened its doors in June 2013 with the goal to reduce the number of children living in orphanages in Uganda and empower families to stay together.
+Beyond keeping families together, the staff at the Abide Family Center, comprising local Ugandans and expats, works together to help families move from surviving to thriving—equipping them with resources to develop the means and lifestyle to provide for their families and parent their children well.

 How long have you and Megan known each other, and how did you meet?
 Tell me more about how the idea for Abide originated.

 Megan and I met while volunteering at an orphanage five years ago.
 We both started asking similar questions during our time there.
 We both believed that orphanages should not be the ending point for any child.
 We got to witness a few “gotcha days” for children we grew to love.
 We saw families from America meet their children for the first time.
 It was so sweet.
 I remember tears of joy as I saw a child orphaned, without anyone to call “mom” or “dad,” finally in the arms of their adoptive parents.